How is Winter in Chile?

 When I lived in a poorer part of Santiago, the smell of kerosene heaters hung in the air and I remember many a time having to go out and brave the cold to fill up a plastic container at a petrol station to get my one going.
 In case you don’t know, they smell terrible when you turn them off and you have to leave them outside.

-Houses in Santiago are not allowed to light fires for heating due to the already difficult contamination in winter.
+Houses in Santiago are not allowed to light fires for heating due to the already difficult contamination / smog in winter.
 However, they are permitted, and quite common, in the South of Chile though in larger cities like Temuco there is now a smoky haze blanketing the city in the colder months (though I admit I love the smell of burning wood).

 Many people have gas heaters (less smelly than kerosene ones) and regularly get 15kg cylinders of gas delivered to their house.
+You can sometimes hear the delivery truck going down the street because there is often a guy hitting the sides of the bottles with a steel rod or something.

-How can I keep warm?
+How can I keep warm in Chile?

 Try jumping up and down lots and lots!
-No, seriously try it! ;)
+No, seriously try it! 😉